-The Black and Minority Ethnic Students’ Forum is one of five autonomous liberation campaigns affiliated under the Aberdeen University Students’ Association.
-We aim to represent all students that identify under the BME umbrella and counter prejudice and discrimination against minority ethnic students on campus, while promoting and engaging in radical critical thinking about race.
+The Black, Asian and Minority Ethnic Students’ Forum is one of five autonomous liberation campaigns affiliated under the Aberdeen University Students’ Association.
+We aim to represent all students that identify under the BAME umbrella and counter prejudice and discrimination against minority ethnic students on campus, while promoting and engaging in radical critical thinking about race.
 We are an intersectional safe space for minority ethnic students and do not tolerate discrimination on the basis of religion, sexuality, gender expression and/or able-bodiedness

-The BME umbrella encompasses individuals of African, Asian, Middle Eastern, Afro-Caribbean, Latin American and Romani descent, as well as Indigenous populations of the Americas, Australia and the South Pacific.
+The BAME umbrella encompasses individuals of African, Asian, Middle Eastern, Afro-Caribbean, Latin American and Romani descent, as well as Indigenous populations of the Americas, Australia and the South Pacific.